Communication-Efficient Desire Alignment for Embodied Agent-Human Adaptation: Experiment

-We evaluate performance using the three metrics on both Snack and Table tasks at two difficulty levels: Medium and Large.
+We evaluate performance using the two metrics on both Snack and Table tasks at two difficulty levels: Medium and Large.
 Results for the Snack-M and Snack-L tasks are shown in Figure \ref{fig:snack}, while those for Table-M and Table-L are presented in Figure \ref{fig:table}.
 For each method, the three adjacent bars represent performance across three consecutive episodes with the same user.

 From the figures, it is evident that FAMER consistently outperforms all three baselines across all metrics.
-In terms of score, FAMER achieves the maximum value of 1.0 in nearly every episode, indicating that it successfully completes all desired goals while avoiding incorrect ones.
+In terms of score, FAMER achieves the maximum value of 1.0 in the third episode, indicating that it successfully infers the desired goals of the human user within only 3 episodes and completes all of them.
 CoELA performs second best but falls short due to its reliance on long-context LLM prompting alone, which leads to occasional misinterpretation of user desires.
-This limitation will be further illustrated in the qualitative analysis section.
+This limitation will be further illustrated in the qualitative analysis in Appendix~\ref{sec:appendix_qualitative}.
 MHP and ProAgent perform the worst, as they lack communication capabilities and rely solely on trial-and-error to identify goals.
 Such an inefficient process often incurs penalties.
 Notably, their performance gradually improves across episodes, reflecting slow adaptation to latent user desires through repeated interactions.